mattslatt/music_in_motion_acoustic_signatures/README.md

 # EDA
 ### Modern genre popularity
-This analysis is heavily reliant on Spotify's "popularity" metric for artists, which is primarily based on the total number of plays and how recent they are -- so there is a temporal bias for plays in April 2021.
-Popularity ranges from 0 to 100, and scales logarithmically with artist follower counts.
+This analysis is reliant on Spotify's "popularity" metric for artists, which is primarily based on the total number of plays and how recent they are -- so there is a temporal bias for plays in April 2021.
+Popularity ranges from 0 to 100, and scales logarithmically with artist follower counts (total number of plays is not available through the Spotify API).

 Artists are, on average, highly unpopular -- 21% of all artists are at 0 popularity!